spinlud/redis-sliding-rate-limiter/README.md

             {
                 limiter: new RateLimiter({
                     client: client,
+                    window: {
-                    windowUnit: Unit.HOUR,
+                        unit: Unit.HOUR,
-                    windowSize: 1,
+                        size: 1,
+                        subdivisionUnit: Unit.MINUTE,
+                    },
                     limit: 10000, // This will be overridden
-                    windowSubdivisionUnit: Unit.MINUTE,
                 }),
                 overrideLimit: true,
                 // Override limit if enabled.
 Can also be defined at middleware level (see below).